joellegg/mastery-exercise-modern-javascript-joellegg/README.md

 1. When your user interface first loads, provide 2 text inputs to name the two robots that will do battle.
 2. You must also provide a select element underneath each text input so that the user can select one of the 6 robot models you defined.
-3. Provide a Attack! button that, when clicked, simply applies the damage output of each robot against the other one.
+3. Provide an Attack! button that, when clicked, simply applies the damage output of each robot against the other one.
 4. Once either robot's health is <0 display a message that the battle is over, and which one won.
 For example...

 ##### The Viper Drone defeated the Behemoth ATV with its flamethrower.